Bowling for Soup: Drunk Dynasty and Chandler's departure (2016–2019)

-On January 12, 2019, Reddick took to the band's official Facebook page to confirm fans' speculation that Chandler had left the band due to personal reasons after not performing in some time.
-Chandler was replaced with long time friend, Rob Felicetti (Patent Pending/The Ataris).
+On January 12, 2019, Reddick took to the band's official Facebook page to confirm fans' speculation that Chandler had left the band for personal reasons after not performing in some time.
+Chandler was replaced with long time friend, Rob Felicetti (Patent Pending/the Ataris).
+Later that year, in December 2019, the band released two volumes of "A Nice Night For An Evening", featuring piano covers of their most popular songs.

-Bowling for Soup and fellow pop-punk band Simple Plan joined together for the UK tour "Together Again, You're Welcome Tour" along with supporting act Not Ur Girlfrenz.

-2020s

-"Alexa Bliss", a single about WWE wrestler Alexa Bliss, was released on February 7, 2020.
+Pop Drunk Snot Bread (2020–2022)

+In February 2020, Bowling For Soup headlined the "Together Again – You're Welcome" Tour in the UK, bringing along Simple Plan as direct support.
+This was the first tour the two bands had done together since 2003.
+The sold-out tour included the band's first time selling out London's famed O2 Brixton Academy.
+Around this same time, "Alexa Bliss", a single about WWE wrestler Alexa Bliss, was released.
 The music video stars her as herself.
+The song went viral on YouTube, garnering almost six million views as of 2023.

-In October 2020 the band had planned and announced a "Surf the UK Tour" in 2021 with Lit and the Dollyrots but they were forced to cancel due to the Covid-19 pandemic.
+In October 2020, the band had planned and announced a "Surf the UK Tour" in 2021 with Lit and The Dollyrots, but they were forced to cancel due to the COVID-19 pandemic.
 The tour was rescheduled to begin in April 2022.

-The band shared their new single "Getting Old Sucks (But Everybody's Doing It)" in May of 2021.
+The band shared their new single "Getting Old Sucks (But Everybody's Doing It)" in May 2021.

-Later that year they released another song "Killin' 'Em With Kindness".
+Later that year, in November, they released another song "Killin' 'Em With Kindness".

-Pop Drunk Snot Bread and other releases

-New single "I Wanna Be Brad Pitt" premiered on Tulsa's The Edge radio station on January 13, 2022.
-With the official release of the song on February 25 the band also revealed their eleventh album titled Pop Drunk Snot Bread, which was released on April 22, 2022.
+The single "I Wanna Be Brad Pitt" premiered on Tulsa's The Edge radio station on January 13, 2022.
+With the official release of the song on February 25, the band also revealed their eleventh album titled Pop Drunk Snot Bread, which was released on April 22, 2022.

-On February 14, 2023, the band announced a cover of the Miley Cyrus song “Flowers”, set to be released on February 21.
+During the "Surf The UK Tour" in April 2022, Wiseman dropped out of the tour after suffering a mysterious illness.
+The remainder of the tour was acoustic with full band songs thrown in, with members of The Dollyrots and Lit stepping in.

+In March 2022, it was announced that Bowling for Soup was headlining a tour along with ska acts Less Than Jake and the Aquabats (for the first leg), with opening acts Don't Panic, Cliffdiver, Doll Skin, and Keep Flying.
+The tour began on June 22 in Norfolk and wrapped up on September 17 in St Louis.